CiscoDevNet/multicloud-integrations/AWS/README.md

   * Integeration of ECR access through on-prem Kubernetes Clusters.

 * [Cisco Container Platform](./External/ccp.md)
-  * Instructions to install the Cisco Container Platform and steps to setup a k8s  Cluster to get started.
+  * Instructions to install the Cisco Container Platform and steps to setup a Kubernetes Cluster to get started.